chinhtran2k/document/documentMD/DataIntegrity/API-Reference/ddr.md

 ddr.getLockedDDR(ddrTokenId);
 ```

-Check if this address is allowed to contact DDR
+Check if this DDR is locked or not

 #### Parameters